mojaloop/documentation/deployment-guide/README.md

 ### 2. Deployment Recommendations

-This provides environment resource recommendations with a view of the infrastructure architecture.
+This provides environment resource recommendations with a view of the production infrastructure architecture.

 **Resources Requirements:**

+Your local installation would typically be done on a single node.
+We recommend a minimum available resources of 4x vCPUs, 16GB of RAM, and 40gb storage for your local setup.

 * Control Plane (i.e. Master Node)